-Leafy vegetables (lettuce, celery and parsiey) Before storing, remove the store wrap and trim off bruised areas.
-Wash in cool water and drain slightly Water should be clinging to the greens as they go into the crisper.
-This water provides the atmosphere of high humidity necessary for keeping the leafy vegetables fresh and crisp during storage.
+Leafy vegetables (lettuce, celery and parsley).
+Before storing, remove the store wrap and trim off bruised areas.
+Wash in cool water and drain slightly.
+Water should be clinging to the greens as they go nto the crisper.
+This water provides the atmosphere of high humidity necessary for keeping the leafy vegetables fresti and crisp during storage.

-Vegetables with skins (tomatoes and peppers) Wash, dry and store in a crisper
+Vegetables with skins. .(tomatoes and peppers).
+Wash, dry and store in a crisper.

-Fruits Wash, any and store in a crisper with vegetables such as tomatoes.
-Berries keep better if not washed or nulled until ready to use.
-Sort, then store berries in a loosely crosed paper bag and store on refrigerator shell.
+Fruits Wash, dry and store in a crisper with vegetables such as tomatoes.
+Berries keep better if not washed or hulled until ready to use.
+Sort, then store berries in a loosely closed paper bag and store on refrigerator shelt.

-Meat Meat is perishable and proper care is essential to maintairing its keeping qualities.
+Meat...Meat is perishable and proper care is essential to maintaining its keeping qualities.
 Store fresh meat on the interior refrigerator shelves.
 Refer to the chart on this page for recommended refrigerator food storage times.

 Fresh meat, prepackaged by the meat retailer Store in refrigerator in the original wrapping.
-Refer to the chart, following for recommended refrigerator storage times.
+Refer to the chart, following, for recommended refrigerator storage times.

-Fresh meat, not prepackaged.
-Remove from the market wrapping paper, wrap loosely in waxed paper or aluminum foil.
-Refer to chart on this page for recommended storage times
+Fresh meat, not prepackaged ..Remove from the market wrapping paper, wrap loosely in waxed paper or aluminum foil.
+Refer to chart on this page for recommended storage times.

-Prepackaged frozen meat...Place in the freezer compartment or freezer tray immediately after purchase unless it is to be defrosted for cooking.
+Prepackaged frozen meat...
+Place in the freezer compartment or freezer tray immediately after purchase unless it is to be defrosted for cooking.

-Cooked meats (leftovers).
-Cool within one to two hours after cooking, then cover or wrap tightly with plastic wrap or aluminum foil to prevent drying, and store in the refrigerator.
-Bones may be removed to conserve storage space, but meat should be left in as large a piece as possible
+Cooked meats (leftovers)...Cool within one to two hours after cooking, then cover or wrap tightly with plastic wrap or aluminum foil to prevent drying, and store in the refrigerator.
+Bones may be removed to conserve storage space, but meat should be left in as large a piece as possible.

-Meats cooked in aquid for future serving should be cooled uncovered, within one to two hours, then covered and stored in the refrigerator.
-To speed cooling, when meat is cooled in liquid, the pan containing the cooked meat may be set where there is good circulation of cool air, or it may be cooled by setting the pan in cold or running water
+Meats cooked ir liquid for future serving should be cooled uncovered, within one to two hours, then covered and stored in the refrigerator.
+To speed cooling, when meat is cooled in liquid, the pan containing the cooked meat may be set where there is good circulation of cool air, or it may be cooled by setting the pan in cold or running water.

-Cured and smoked meats.
-Keep best in original wrapping.
-After opening, rewrap tightly in plastic wrap or aluminum foil
+Cured and smoked meats...Keep best in original wrapping.
+After opening, rewrap tightly in plastic wrap or aluminum foil.

-Cooked meat Wrap or cover tightly with plastic wrap or aluminum foil
+Cooked meat.
+Wrap or cover tightly with plastic wrap or aluminum foil

-"Courtesy of Nat'l Live Stock and Meat Board
+Courtesy of Nat'l Live Stock and Meat Board

 Cold cuts...Store them in their original wrapping until you are ready to use.
-Once the package is opened, tightly rewrap unused cold cuts in plastic wrap or aluminum foil
+Once the package is opened, tightly rewrap unused cold cuts in plastic wrap or aluminum foil.

-STORAG E CHART FOF FRESH AND CURED MEAT
+STORAGE CHART FOR FRESH AND CURED MEAT

-Туре • Approximate Time (days)
+Туре Approximate Time (days)

-Variety N Aeats 1 to 2
+Variety Meats 1 to 2

-Chicken 1 to 2
+Chicken

-Ground B leef 1 to 2
+Ground Beef

-Steaks a nd Roasts 3 to 5
+Steaks and Roasts

-Cured M eats 7 to 10
+Cured Meats

-Bacon 5 to 7
+Bacon

-Cold Cut s 3 to 5
+Cold Cuts 3 to 5

-recommen itored a day ided time, wr ezer compai or two longer than the above ap in air tight packaging and tment.
+If meat is stored a day or two longer than the above recommended time, wrap in air tight packaging and store in freezer compartment.